edgelesssys/constellation/docs/docs/workflows/recovery.md

 {"level":"ERROR","ts":"2022-09-08T09:57:23Z","logger":"rejoinClient","caller":"rejoinclient/client.go:110","msg":"Failed to rejoin on all endpoints"}
 ```

-That means you have to recover that node manually.
-Before you continue with the [recovery process](#recover-your-cluster) you need to know the node's IP address.
-For the IP address, return to the instances *Overview* page and find the *Private IP address*.
+This means that you have to recover the node manually.
+For this, you need its IP address, which can be obtained from the *Overview* page under *Private IP address*.

 </tabItem>
 <tabItem value="gcp" label="GCP" default>